gabriel-suau/dm-slpi-2020/README.md

 This code was an assignment, but it may be upgraded in the future.

+## Credits

+All developpers are students at ENSEIRB-MATMECA, a french engineering school located in Talence.

+* Robin Colombier
+* Yohann Le Moulec
+* Gabriel Suau

 ## Main features
 * Minimal Residual, Optimal Step Gradient, Conjugate Gradient (also available with a diagonal preconditionner)
 * Krylov Methods : FOM, GMRes and their SPD versions (not really working yet)